open2c/pairtools/doc/parsing.rst

 Sometimes it is important to restore the sequence of ligation events (e.g., for MC-3C data).
 For that, you can add special columns ``walk_pair_index`` and ``walk_pair_type`` by setting ``--add-pair-index`` option of ``parse2``, that will keep the order and type of pair in the whole walk in the output .pairs file.

-- ``walk_pair_index`` contains information on the order of the pair in the recovered walk, starting from 5'-end of left read
+- ``walk_pair_index`` contains information on the order of the pair in the complex walk, starting from 5'-end of left read
 - ``walk_pair_type`` describes the type of the pair relative to R1 and R2 reads of paired-end sequencing:

   - "R1-2" - unconfirmed pair, right and left alignments in the pair originate from different reads (left or right).
 This might be indirect ligation (mediated by other DNA fragments).